ipfs/js-ipfs/packages/ipfs-http-client/README.md

 ## Getting started

-* Check our [examples folder](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client/examples) to learn how to spawn an IPFS node in Node.js and in the Browser.
+* Check our [examples folder](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client/examples) to learn how to spawn an IPFS node in Node.js and in the Browser
-* Read the [Core API](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) docs to see what you can do with an IPFS ndoe
+* Read the [Core API](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) docs to see what you can do with an IPFS node
-* Visit https://proto.school to learn how to use IPFS and the concepts that underpin it.
+* Visit https://proto.school to learn how to use IPFS and the concepts that underpin it

 ## Lead Maintainer